Sounders continue annual run up the standings, knocking off FC Dallas

 - Guillermo Heredia's defensive gem saves Mariners as Seattle wins 3-2 to take third in a row from Astros VIEW

-The visitors lost their composure completely –helped by some pestering Cristian Roldan antics – as the final minutes of stoppage time ticked away with little more action on the field.
+The visitors lost their composure completely — helped by some pestering Cristian Roldan antics — as the final minutes of stoppage time ticked away with little more action on the field.
 Both teams continued verbally sparring with one another long after the final whistle and had to be separated while heading back to the locker rooms.

-Lodeiro’s goal on a low free kick from the far right side of the field in the 63rdminute somehow curled its way around multiple players from both sides and beyond stunned goalkeeper Jesse Gonzalez.
-It curbed the momentum Dallas had gained 11 minutes prior, when Dominique Badji erased a first half Chad Marshall goal by directing the equalizer home off his chest after some pretty passing from close range.
+Lodeiro’s goal on a low free kick from the far right side of the field in the 63rd minute somehow curled its way around multiple players from both sides and beyond stunned goalkeeper Jesse Gonzalez.
+It curbed the momentum Dallas had gained 11 minutes prior, when Dominique Badji erased a first-half Chad Marshall goal by directing the equalizer home off his chest after some pretty passing from close range.

 The Sounders, scrapping and clawing with Dallas every step of the way, held on and moved three points back of Real Salt Lake for the final playoff spot.
-They also sit within four of the Los Angeles Galaxy – who play here next weekend – and LAFC for fourth place in a Western Conference now looking wide open.
+They also sit within four of the Los Angeles Galaxy — who play here Saturday — and LAFC for fourth place in a Western Conference now looking wide open.

 Sounders coach Brian Schmetzer threw a veteran-laden starting lineup out there that included newcomer Brad Smith at left back.
 Incumbent left back Nouhou was a healthy scratch after being pulled at halftime last weekend — the coaching staff apparently displeased with his play.